radius-project/docs/docs/content/operations/managing-envs/workspaces/_index.md

       scope: /planes/radius/local/resourceGroups/myworkspace
 ```
 Where
-- context denotes the kubernetes cluster context
+- `context` denotes the kubernetes cluster context
-- kind denotes that the workspace is for kubernetes environments
+- `kind` denotes that the workspace is for kubernetes environments
-- scope denotes the reference to radius planes
+- `scope` denotes the reference to radius planes

 ## Using workspaces to switch between environments

-When you have multiple environments initialized for different purposes like staging or production, Workspace enables you to switch between different environment configurations easily.
-You can create separate workspace for each of these environments and switch between them as you are working through your deployment changes in each of the environments
+When you have multiple environments initialized for different purposes like staging or production, the workspace concepts enables you to switch between different environment configurations easily.
+You can create separate workspaces for each of these environments and switch between them as you are working through your deployment changes in each of the environments.

 Lets take an example where you need to create two different environments and switch between them during deployments

-1. Install Radius control plane on kubernetes cluster
+1. Install the Radius control plane on kubernetes cluster
     ```sh
     rad install kubernetes
     ```